 How to evaluate the maxillary sinus with ultrasound for the presence of fluid

-Point-of-care ultrasound (POCUS) of the maxillary sinus is a basic exam, but it exemplifies the benefits of IMBUS; improved diagnostic accuracy, reduced cost, and improved patient satisfaction.
+IMBUS of the maxillary sinus is a basic exam, but it exemplifies improved diagnostic accuracy, reduced cost, and improved patient satisfaction.

-Below is a combination image showing the transverse views of a fully opacified right maxillary sinus with the CT scan on the left and the POCUS on the right.
+Below is a combination image showing the transverse views of a fully opacified right maxillary sinus with the CT scan on the left and the IMBUS on the right.
 The “V” or “U” shaped back wall is the distinctive appearance in the transverse view.
-The back wall is always at least 2.75 cm from the front wall in adults.
+In our experience, the back wall is 2.5–3.75 cm from the front wall in adults, depending on body size.

 Sinus retention cysts are occasionally seen and are distinguished from free fluid in the sinus by noting that the echogenic back wall is not U/V shaped in transverse and is much shallower; in this case only 1.5 cm from the front wall.